amper5and/voice.js/docs/API.md

 ## Authentication tokens
 voice.js uses three different authentication tokens when communicating with the Google Voice service, as discussed in `TOKENS.md`.
 Not every token is needed for every request. voice.js will know which token is needed and will make sure it gets it before the request.
 If a request fails, voice.js will try obtaining a new token and repeating the request once before returning an error.

-#### client.getTokens()
-Returns an object containing the current authentication tokens.

-Three token-retrieval methods are provided if you want to retrieve the tokens yourself:
+Three token-retrieval methods are provided if you want to retrieve the tokens yourself.
+These three methods issue http requests to get the most up-to-date token(s) from Google.
+Because voice.js handles token-retrieval internally, it is usually unnecessary to use these low-level methods.

 #### client.auth( function( error, token ){} )
-Retrieves the 'auth' authentication token.
+Retrieves the 'auth' authentication token from Google.

 #### client.rnr( function( error, token ){} )
-Retrieves the 'rnr' authentication token.
+Retrieves the 'rnr' authentication token from Google.

 #### client.gvx( function( error, token ){} )
-Retrieves the 'gvx' authentication token.
+Retrieves the 'gvx' authentication token from Google.

+#### client.getTokens()
+Returns an object containing the current authentication tokens.
+Note that this does not issue requests to Google.
+It only returns the currently-retrieved tokens i.e. previously retrieved internally by voice.js or by manual calls to `client.auth()`, `client.rnr()`, or `client.gvx()` (see above).

 ## Events